awslabs/spot-tagging-bot-for-digital-assets/README.md

 ## Architecture

-You can choose to deploy the digital asset disk robot solution directly.
-Here are the schema of the scheme.
+You can choose to deploy the Spot Tagging Bot solution directly.
+Here are the architecture diagram.

 ![Architect](assets/architect.png)

 ## Step 1: Start the CloudFormation stack

-This automated AWS CloudFormation template deploys Spot Tag Bot for Digital Assets solution on AWS Cloud.
+The AWS CloudFormation template deploys Spot Tagging Bot for Digital Assets solution on AWS Cloud.

-You are responsible for the cost of the AWS services you use when running this solution.
-For more details, see the Expenses section.
-For full details, see the pricing page for each AWS service that will be used in this solution.
+You are responsible for the cost of the AWS services when running this solution.
+For more details, please see the pricing page for each AWS service that will be used in this solution.

 1. Log in to the AWS Management Console and click the button below to start the AWS CloudFormation template.